abarnes26/stub_stash/README.md

 ## Production
-See the Application hosted on heroku [here](https://stub-stash.herokuapp.com/) (Not compatible with mobile browsers)
+See the Application hosted on heroku [here](https://stub-stash.herokuapp.com/)
+- Not compatible with mobile browsers -

 ## Tech Stacks
 * Built with Ruby on Rails